-If you own an ecommerce business, you’ve probably had someone tell you Priority Mail flat rate shipping is the only way to go.
+If you own an e-commerce business, you’ve probably had someone tell you Priority Mail flat-rate shipping is the only way.

 You’ve also probably had people tell you flat rate shipping is a scam.

 Here’s the honest truth straight from our shipping experts: there is not a universally “right” way to ship a package.
 The right solution will vary by box size, package weight, and final destination.